-What: Rhineturm TV Tower, Largest Digital Clock in the World, Kolner Dom, River Rhine Cruise, Hohenzollern Bridge, Dusseldorf State Parliament, Frank Gehry Architecture.
+What: Rhineturm Television Tower, Largest Digital Clock in the World, Kolner Dom, River Rhine Cruise, Hohenzollern Bridge, Düsseldorf State Parliament, Frank Gehry Architecture.

-How: River Boat, International Flights, Deutsche Bahn Train.
+How: River Boat, International Flights, Deutsche Bahn German railway.

-This was my first trip to Germany and researching the place it quickly became apparent that Cologne was an easy day trip away being only twenty miles from Dusseldorf on the Deutsche Bahn.
-This was the first time we'd doubled our trip and ventured outside the immediate place of the inbound flight - the experience was to come in handy for our Inter-rail twelve country, three week adventure the following year.
-Located in the west of Germany, Dusseldorf and Cologne are merely an hour's flight time away from the UK.
-As it was, combining Dusseldorf with Cologne was the perfect concoction as they mutually complimented each other: Dusseldorf offered an insight into modern, contemporary Germany whilst Cologne offered a trace of much-needed history.
+This was my first trip to Germany and researching the place it quickly became apparent that Cologne was an easy day trip away being, as it was, only thirty kilometres from Düsseldorf on the Deutsche Bahn.
+This was the first time we'd doubled our trip and ventured outside the immediate place of the inbound flight - an experience was to come in handy for our twelve country Inter-rail adventure the following year.
+Located in the west of Germany, Düsseldorf and Cologne are merely an hour's flight time from the United Kingdom.
+As it was, combining Düsseldorf with Cologne was the perfect mix as they seemed to mutually compliment each other: Düsseldorf offered an insight into modern, contemporary Germany while Cologne proffered something a little more of a bygone Germany.